daceyh123/SREFetchChallenge/README.md

 For detailed instruction on installing AWS CLI go to this [page](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html) and select your Operating System that you are currently using.
 The next page will have indepth installating information.

 After CLI is downloaded create a new user through the IAM portal and follow these [instructions](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html#id_users_create_console)

+After you create a user and gather the Access Key ID and the Secret Access Key, go to your terminal and type in "aws configure".
+This will prompt for 4 inputs (one at a time):
+AWS Access Key ID [None]: --YOUR ACCESS KEY ID--
+AWS Secret Access Key [None]: --YOUR SECRET ACCESS KEY-- Default region name [None]: [Choose your region code](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html)
+Default output format [None]: json

+After this is set then your CLI environment should be successfully setup.